 Type of stop: Road Side viewpoint/hike

 Shortly after that crazily beautiful viewpoint there's a decent hike up to Parker's Ridge.
 It is approximately an hour uphill to the top of the ridge line, with gentle switchbacks.

-This short walk gives epic views of the surrounding mountains and it's classified as one of the best day hikes in the Rockies.
+This short hike gives epic views of the surrounding mountains and it is classified as one of the best day hikes in the Rockies.
 You’ll be blown away by the views of the Saskatchewan glacier to the north west.

 Distance from Lake Louise: 120 km